Which Major STD Isn't Part

 Pretty much the same thing you should always be doing, whether in a relationship or single: make safe choices on behalf of your health.
 And know that if you ask your partner whether they have been screened for every STD, that they themselves may not be certain about the HSV-1 or HSV-2 viruses.
 Planning sexual contact with proper consideration for the outcome is the best bet for mitigating Herpes exposure.
 This is how individuals in monogamous relationships may avoid contracting the virus from their partner.

 But, if you end up in the boat with the 40% of Americans carrying HSV-1/HSV-2, it is best to have a protocol.
-Talk with your doctor to design a personalized treatment plan that helps you contain symptoms and live a healthy life.
+Talk with your medical provider to design a personalized treatment plan that helps you contain symptoms and live a healthy life.

 With effective treatment options available, it’s time to broaden the conversation.
 People fear what they do not understand.
 Educating people on how to identify, treat, and prevent the spread of the virus is the only way to reduce the stigma that exists around herpes.